 Companies who fail to acknowledge and embrace DDSs risk having their business lag behind.
 Financial institutions are a prime example of the importance of embracing real time data.
 By shifting to digital, European banks can reduce costs between 20 and 25 percent, a McKinsey report estimates.
 However, delaying digitisation can imperil up to 30 percent of a bank’s revenue, leaving it in play for other banks, quick to capitalise on digital information.

 Real-time reporting arms businesses with crucial data necessary for quick decisions.
 For example, in the hotel industry real-time data to informs room pricing and eligibility.
 Ninety-six percent of hotels’ management surveyed expect real-time revenue management practices to increase revenue for hotels.
 According to The 2015 Smart Decision Guide to Hospitality Revenue Management, a mere $2 per room rate decrease in a 500-room hotel with 75 percent occupancy would result in nearly a quarter of a million dollars in decreased revenue per year.
 Hence, the costs of ignoring real-time business intelligence can be severe.

 Embracing Real-Time Dashboard Analytics

-Organizations who refuse to acknowledge the importance of real-time analytics will find it can be costly in terms of operating costs, lost revenue, and perhaps, the loss of their industry.
-Conversely, companies who embrace real-time analytics will continue to discover new insights into customer service, customer behavior, and business management.
+Organisations who refuse to acknowledge the importance of real-time analytics will find it can be costly in terms of operating costs, lost revenue, and perhaps, the loss of their industry.
+Conversely, companies who embrace real-time analytics will continue to discover new insights into customer service, customer behaviour, and business management.